HOLIDAY IN THE SUN

 Kate went to the shop that seemed to be selling the Egyptian fabrics and maybe even some typical dresses…

-Wow…, David thought to himself as he watched the Sphinx with the wings.
+Wow…, he thought to himself as he watched the Sphinx with the wings.

-While David was admiring the beauty of the Sphinx, Kate was trying to understand the Egyptian shop assistant.
+While David admired the beauty of the Sphinx, Kate was trying to understand the Egyptian shop assistant.

 “Do you sell dresses?”
 Kate asked.